Fraud Warning !

 On the biggest German internet market places for used cars, you will find hundreds of thousands of cars advertised by commercial dealers and private persons.
 The very most of these sellers are honest people who just try to sell their car/s.
 But there are also some dishonest, shady people who only want to steal your money!!!
 In order to protect you from investing in fraudulent activities, I will try to explain to you how these people often work:

-Most of the time, these people advertise cars at unrealistic low prices to make sure you folks find them quick.
-But they actually do not really have a car they want to offer.
-They just take a picture of a preferred model and place an ad with a nice description, full options, low mileage and an extremely low price.
+Most of the time, these people advertise nice cars like Mercedes AMG or BMW M at unrealistic low prices to make sure you folks find them quick.
+But they actually do not really have a car to offer.
+They just take pictures of a preferred model and place an ad with a nice description, full options, low mileage and an extremely low price.
+Sometimes they even hack a car dealers homepage and offer a car to a very low price in the dealers name.
+They only want your contact, the offer will disappear after a few hours.

 Please note the following points: